I’m Erin and I’m glad you’re here.

 Hi, I’m Erin.
-Previously a high school and university instructor, I am focusing now on being a full-time mother and tutor, writer and editor.
-I spend most of my time preparing to foster children with husband – a rocket scientist! – at home.
+Previously a high school and university instructor, I am focusing now on being a writer and editor.

-- My mental health blog (you’re already here!) shares my story to empower others, and filters books through my eyes and the eyes of experienced scholars, whose work I review.
+- My faith and science blog (you’re already here!) shares my story to empower others, and filters books through my eyes and the eyes of experienced scholars, whose work I review.